frafiei3/CS6476-Computer-Vision/Project 2/proj2/README.md

 - This should create an environment named `cs6476`.
 Activate it using the following Windows command: `activate cs6476` or the following MacOS / Linux command: `source activate cs6476`.
 - Run the notebook using: `jupyter notebook ./code/proj2.ipynb`
 - Generate the submission once you're finished using `python zip_submission.py`

+# Report
+To see the report for this project, click [here](https://github.com/frafiei3/CS6476-Computer-Vision/tree/master/Project%202/proj2/html)